cyclejs-community/redux-cycles/README.md

 Handle redux async actions using Cycle.js.

-Here's how Async is done using `redux-observable`.
+Here's how Async is done using [redux-observable](https://github.com/redux-observable/redux-observable).
 The problem is that we still have side-effects in our epics (`ajax.getJSON`).
+This means that we're still writing imperative code:

 ```js
 const fetchUserEpic = action$ =>